scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

 If we make some choice here, how do we know that this will be the right choice for users today?
 How to guarantee stability of the APIs in the future?
-This embarrassment of riches was essentially what plagued `scala.reflect`.
+This embarrassment of riches was essentially what plagued def macros.
 To solve this dilemma, we plan to go "bottom-up" instead of "top-down".
 We establish the following
 principle: